ebzzry/ebzzry.github.io/src/en/quotes.md

   from experiencing it.<br>—Beartooth, YouTube

-- I don't know; I think like, AI really needs to understand death deeply in order to be able to drive a car.<br>—Lex Fridman
+- I don’t know; I think like, AI really needs to understand death deeply in order to be able to drive a car.<br>—Lex Fridman